uncenter/uncenter.dev/src/content/roadmap.md

 - [ ] Include a /now page or similar to provide up-to-date information about current activities
 - [ ] Track overall blog statistics such as word count, views, total written words, etc.
 - [ ] Display featured projects on homepage for easy access

-## Content

-- [ ] Write some blog post series such as how to setup a blog, how to setup a website, etc.